Cancer Immunotherapy Rationale

-We believe that LAMP-based nucleic acid immunotherapies have the potential to broaden the current use of cancer immunotherapy by complementing approved and investigational approaches.
-Preclinical data suggest that LAMP-based nucleic acid immunotherapy has potential as a cancer immunotherapy in two general ways:
+We believe that the UNITE platform has the potential to broaden the current use of cancer immunotherapy by complementing approved and investigational approaches.
+Preclinical data suggest that the UNITE platform has potential as a cancer immunotherapy in two general ways:

 - Activation of the immune system against highly immunogenic tumor types, potentially amplifying the response seen with checkpoint inhibitors

 - Creation of a new, robust immune response to tumor types that do not otherwise provoke an immune reaction, by reconfiguring a critical component of our immune system

 The UNITE platform has the potential to reprogram the immune system in several specific ways:

 - Activate CD4+ and CD8+ T cells, critical components of how the immune system fights cancer

 - Induce antigen-specific Th1-biased TILs at the tumor site